KaoWenChung/Data-Structures-and-Algorithms/README.md

 When we use the recursive function, we should be careful about the unnecessary call.
 A recursive function is a function that calls itself.
 If we call itself many times in itself, when we analyze its big O. We will find there is a big problem with it.

 ## The Little Fix for Big O
 We should try our best to minimize the times a recursive function calls itself.
 For example, we can declare a property to store the value of the function instead of duplicate calling itself.

+* When a problem is solved by solving smaller versions of the same problem, the smaller problem is called a subproblem.